Caraluzzi's Local Connecticut Seafood

 Connecticaught is a partnership of local fishermen.
-Maintaining the proud tradition of Connecticut coastal communities, Connecticaught works to maintain our states rich seafaring history while providing the freshest fish and shell fish available.
-Local seafood requires minimal transportation to our stores, making Connecticaught seafood as close to catch as possible.
-Fresh, wild caught seafood is also abundant in nutrients.
-Read on to see what more of what Connecticaught has to offer!
+Maintaining the proud tradition of Connecticut coastal communities, Connecticaught works to maintain our state's rich seafaring history while providing the freshest fish and shell fish available.
+Local Connecticut seafood requires minimal transportation to our stores, making Connecticaught seafood as close to catch as possible.

 Stonington Scallops are the most prized scallop found in the finest restaurants around the world.
 Flavorful and easy to prepare, scallops are your secret ingredient to transforming bland meals.
 Unlike “wet” scallops, dry scallops are in their natural state.
 Wet scallops have been soaked in water and phosphates, causing them to shrink when cooked.
 Lack of added water in dry scallops also allows the scallop to sear easier, bringing forth a mild sweetness complimentary to most dishes.
 Add to pasta or a healthy, Asian stir fry.

 This mild tasting flat fish is a New England staple.
 Easily prepared, flounder can be dredged in flour then pan fried in both vegetable oil and butter.
 Seasoned with salt, pepper and lemon, this fillet serves as a simple yet filling meal over a bed of stalky greens, such as asparagus.
-For an even easier and delightful entrée, breaded flounder can be baked in the oven.
-Add parmesan cheese to your breading to elevate the flavor.
+For an even easier entrée, breaded flounder can be baked in the oven.

 Tender, sweet and small, perfect for steaming, grilling or eating raw.

 Fresh Whole Black Sea Bass

 Firm and lean with a mild yet delicate flavor, similar in flavor to red snapper.
 Because of its small size, it is often prepared whole.